Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 1. Press **CTRL + S** to save the changes.

 <a name="Ex3Task2" />
-#### Task 2 – Redeploying the Geek Quiz Application ####
+#### Task 2 - Redeploying the Geek Quiz Application ####

 You will now push the changes you made in the previous task to the repository, which will trigger a new deployment to the production environment.
-Then, you will troubleshoot an issue using the **F12 development tools** provided by Internet Explorer and then perform a rollback to the previous deployment from the Azure Preview Portal.
+Then, you will troubleshoot an issue using the **F12 development tools** provided by Internet Explorer and then perform a rollback to the previous deployment from the Azure Portal.

 1. Open a new **Git Bash** console to deploy the updated application to Azure Web Apps.